Jatayu Earth's Center Nature Park: Jatayu Museum

+It houses a five-story grand sculpture, a museum, and a multi-dimensional theater that shows an animated film depicting the epic battle between Jatayu and Ravana.
+In addition to all this, the Jatayu Earth's Center also has a cultural center that showcases traditional art forms, exhibitions, and folk performances.

 Adventure Park

 The Park, on Adventure rock hill, opened on 5 December 2017.

 Cave Resort

 Jatayu is said to have taken refuge in a cave after his battle with Ravana.
 An Ayurvedic and Siddha cave resort is under construction and will offer ayurvedic healing paired with tales of Jatayu.

 Dedication

 The park opened to visitors on 4 July 2018 and was soft-inaugurated by Pinarayi Vijayan, Chief Minister of Kerala.
 The park's first phase was worth ₹100 crore and included the adventure zone having 3 km radius.
 On 29 November 2015, Dubai Corporation for Tourism and Commerce's Director of stakeholder relations, Majid Al Marri visited the under construction Jatayu Nature Park along with the then Chief Minister of Kerala, Mr. Oommen Chandy.

 Access and attributes

 Location and access

 The park is located on a hilltop in Kollam district in Kerala.
 No special transportation is required to get into the park.

-To reach the top, where Jatayu's sculpture is present, visitors can either take the 826 steps walkway up the hill, or take a cable car.
+To reach the top, where Jatayu's sculpture is present, visitors can either take the 826 steps walkway up the hill, or take the cable car.

 An additional paid ticket is required for cable car route.

 There is a security screening process on the way to the top.

 Cameras and bags are allowed.
 Food is not allowed.
 Water is allowed, but not in a plastic bottle.

 Free filtered water is available at the top.
 There are multiple cafes present throughout the route.